-- 93. Treemarking is to be undertaken in advance of harvesting operations and trees are to be marked for retention in accordance with the silviculture manual.
-In first thinning of regrowth stands, consideration may be given to the use of trained machine operators to identify trees for retention without prior marking. - 94.
-During harvesting operations, monitor the level of damage to retained trees to help ensure it does not exceed the allowable level. - 95.
+- 111. Treemarking is to be undertaken in advance of harvesting operations and trees are to be marked for retention in accordance with the silviculture manual.
+In first thinning of regrowth stands, consideration may be given to the use of trained machine operators to identify trees for retention without prior marking. - 112.
+During treemarking, give consideration to the location of retained trees with respect to the likely felling direction and ensure gap size is sufficient such that trees can be felled without causing undue damage to retained trees (this strategy also contributes to Guiding principle 19). - 113.
+During harvesting operations, monitor the level of damage to retained trees to help ensure it does not exceed the allowable level. - 114.
 During harvesting operations, ensure debris is removed from trees selected for retention when the combination and arrangement of fuels is such they would otherwise be potential for damage to wood or other values during post-harvest burns.

-Forest areas that are killed or damaged by fire or other agents may be restored or salvaged where necessary.
+Forest areas that are killed or damaged by fire or other agents may be restored or salvaged.

-Bushfire of moderate to high intensity will kill healthy wandoo saplings and small poles.
-Even if saplings and poles are not killed the bole or the growing tip may be damaged.
-Damage of this nature can seriously reduce the value of the tree for sawlog production in the future.
-Fire damaged trees are pre-disposed to insect, fungal and termite attack, which can also lead to mechanical failure in the tree, constituting a safety concern.
+While it is unlikely that most bushfires will kill healthy jarrah saplings or small poles, there is potential for damage to the bole or the growing tip.
+Damage of this nature can seriously reduce the value of the tree for future sawlog production.
+Fire damaged trees are predisposed to insect, fungal and termite attack, which can also lead to mechanical failure in the tree, constituting a safety concern.
 The value of the damaged regrowth can be improved through coppicing the stems and allowing them to regrow.

 It is predicted that climate change will lead to more frequent extreme fire weather conditions.
 Unplanned fires that occur during extreme weather conditions can result in the death of mature trees.
 Provision of forest products may be adversely impacted, both by increasing time to stand maturity where stand-replacing fires occur and where fire damage reduces the volume, and quality, of sawlogs (and other logs) available.
-While fire deaths and degrade may reduce yields, this may be partially offset where salvage harvesting occurs.
+While fire deaths and declines in wood quality may reduce yields, this may be partially offset where salvage harvesting occurs.